nanuchavan037/milvus-with-custom-helm/README.md

 ### Note:

-Replace host with your actual host IP in connection.py and manage_collection.py to connect with your Milvus database.
+Replace host with your actual host IP or External ip in case of LoadBalancer in connection.py and manage_collection.py to connect with your Milvus database.